ALM-Rangers/Guidance/src/Stories/our-journey-of-transforming-to-a-devops-culture.md

 #### Road-map to create similar results in your org

 Congratulations!
-You’ve already taken the first step to progress by reading this article. **DougE note: I feel this has been repeated in the prior paragraphs.
+You’ve already taken the first step to progress by reading this article.

+> **TODO:WILLY** - **DougE note: I feel this has been repeated in the prior paragraphs.
 They feel a little empty already, and I was left wondering: When am I going to get to the action?
 Can you compress this preamble theme into a couple sentences instead of a few paragraphs?**

 The second step is identifying the problem areas.
 Are your projects bottlenecking?
 Are your projects running late and over budget?
 Are your projects dragging and off-track?